nv-legate/legate.numpy/docs/cupynumeric/source/faqs.rst

 .. code-block:: text

-    [0 - 7fb9fc426000]    0.985000 {5}{cupynumeric.mapper}: Mapper cupynumeric on Node 0 failed to allocate 144000000 bytes on memory 1e00000000000000 (of kind SYSTEM_MEM: Visible to all processors on a node) for region requirement 1 of Task cupynumeric::WhereTask[./script.py:90] (UID 39).
+    [0 - 7fda18f26000]    0.805182 {5}{cunumeric.mapper}: Failed to allocate 8388608 bytes on memory 1e00000000000000 (of kind SYSTEM_MEM) for region requirement(s) 1 of Task cupynumeric::BinaryOpTask[oom.py:24] (UID 18)

 The above error indicates that the application ran out of memory during execution.
-More granular details on the type of memory, the task that triggered the error are provided in the error message, but this usually indicates that resources (add more cores/threads/ GPUs, or increase the amount of system memory or framebuffer memory) or decrease the problem size and confirm that you are able to run the program to completion.
+More granular details on the type of memory, the task that triggered the error, and what was using up the available memory are provided in the error message.
+If possible, try increasing the amount of system memory or framebuffer memory allocated to the program, or decrease the problem size.

 Reducing the ``--eager-alloc-percentage`` to, say, 10 or less can also help since this reduces the amount of available memory available to the eager memory